eyedeekay/eyedeekay.github.io/README.md

  * [Terrarium IRC Server](terrarium/) Terrarium is a lightweight, simple IRC server which understands SAM and I2P Addresses.
 It can link with other terrarium servers over I2P tunnels and create an I2P IRC network of your own.
+ * [MTG-I2P MTProto Outproxy](mtg-i2p/) mtg-i2p is a self-configuring MTProto
+ outproxy for I2P.
+It can act as a secure proxy server to the Telegram network.
+ It is based on [9seconds/mtg](https://github.com/9seconds/mtg).

 ### Tutorials, Research